Portrait miniature: United States

-The English style of portrait miniatures was also exported to the American colonies; among the earliest recorded American miniaturists is Mary Roberts (died 1761), the first American woman to work in the form.
+The English style of portrait miniatures was also exported to the US colonies; among the earliest recorded US miniaturists is Mary Roberts (died 1761), the first US woman to work in the form.
 In the late 18th century, Mary Way and her sister Betsey created portraits that included "dressed miniatures", with fabric, ribbons, and lace affixed to the images.
 Miniaturist Amalia Küssner Coudert (1863–1932), from Terre Haute, Indiana, was known for her portraits of New York socialites and European royalty in the last decade of the 19th century.
-Recipients of her watercolor on ivory portraits included Caroline Astor, King Edward VII, Czar Nicholas II of Russia and Cecil Rhodes.
-One of the most famous miniature painters in American during the eighteenth century was Robert Field.
+Recipients of her watercolour on ivory portraits included Caroline Astor, King Edward VII, Czar Nicholas II, and Cecil Rhodes.
+One of the most famous US miniature painters during the eighteenth century was Robert Field.

 Many of the most prominent examples were produced by women artists, among them Eda Nemoede Casterton, who was selected to show her work in the prestigious Paris Salon.
 Nemoede Casterton used thin sheets of ivory rather than canvas for her paintings, a common practice among miniature portraitists.
 Around 1900, the United States experienced a revival of miniature portraiture, marked by the 1899 foundation of the American Society of Miniature Painters and the success of artists such as Virginia Richmond Reynolds, Lucy May Stanton, and Cornelia Ellis Hildebrandt.
 This has been reflected more recently by contemporary realist artists such as Dina Brodsky.
 Contemporary realist Ann Mikolowski was simultaneously a portrait miniaturist and illustrator of printed matter.